 Hey!!
 Wait, don’t click away!
-I swear, unlike all those mug cakes of the past this one is actually really tasty!
+I swear, unlike all those other mug cakes you have made — this Chocolate Peanut Butter Mug Cake is actually really tasty!
 It took me a long time to figure out how to get rid of the bad spongy texture of most mug cakes.
-I loved the flavor – but had hated the texture of all the mug cakes I had tried.
+I loved the flavor – but hated the texture of all the mug cakes I had tried before.

 So when my girlfriend Erin posted a recipe for (Banana Nutella Microwave Brownie) that she made up with a leftover half of a banana, I kind of rolled my eyes.
 I thought, ya right…I have fallen for the mug cake one too many times.
 But her recipe was so different than any of the others I had tried, I decided to give the mug cake one last chance.
 And, BAM!
 It was exactly what I had been looking for!

 I started trying to think of what made her recipe so different from all the others…and then it hit me, NO EGG.
 Sure the banana part is different too, but a banana can be replaced with things like oil and peanut butter.
 But the egg?!
 The egg is what had made all the other recipes so spongy!
 You can make a whole cake with just one egg…so why would we include a whole egg in a tiny mug cake for one??

 Once I realized the egg was what was holding me back, the options were endless.
 I have made more mug cakes in the past few weeks then I care to admit.
 Two other super delicious mug cakes I have made are this Red Velvet Mug Cake and this super easy The Best Pumpkin Mug Cake!